Ducky-Chickens/bangazon-API-sprint1/README.md

 _GET_: access a list of all employees by running a GET call to http://localhost:8080/api/employees
 - You can get the information on a single employee by runnning a GET call to http://localhost:8080/api/employees/{employeeId}
 > Note you need to have the unique ID number
-- _PUT_: update the info on a specific employee by running a PUT call to http://localhost:8080/api/employees/{employeeId}
+- _PUT_: update the info on a specific employee by running a PUT call to http://localhost:8080/api/employees
 - Running a PUT requires that you submit the desired column and value to be edited.
 - Example:
 ```
 {
+"employee_ID": [INT],
 "first_name": "[TEXT]",
 "last_name": [TEXT],
 "email": [TEXT],